Definition of Portfolio Optimization

 How to Optimize a Portfolio

-Optimization of portfolio or selection of an optimized portfolio comprises of a two-step process which differs according to the needs and requirement of each investor:
+Optimization of portfolio or selection of an optimized portfolio comprises of a two-step process which differs according to the needs and requirements of each investor:

 - Step 2: Selection of Assets within the class: In the second step, the portfolio manager will choose how much bonds or equity will be included in the portfolio.
 What kinds of shares will form part of the equities in the portfolio and how much money would be invested in real estate, and fixed interest securities.
 This choice is also based upon the risk-return relationship chosen by the investor.